ChristopherFu01/BiodesignDeliveries/README.md

 ### Miscellaneous

-If you are curious to view my team's report in a more visual and succint manner, check out the presentation we delivered together at the In-Person MSDSB/Biodesign Event at UCLA!
-[Presentation](Patient%20Flow%20Plan%20Presentation.pdf)
+If you are curious to view my team's report in a more visual and succint manner, check out the [presentation](Patient%20Flow%20Plan%20Presentation.pdf) we delivered together at the In-Person MSDSB/Biodesign Event at UCLA!

 ## Dependencies